 Put $n_0=h_2h_5h_7n_1n_2n_5n_7n_{44}n_{71}n_{89}n_{120}$.
 Calculations in MAGMA show that $[n_0, n_i]=1$ for $i=1,\ldots,8$ and hence $n_0\in Z(\mathcal{T})$.
 We divide our proof into two general cases.
 First, we consider maximal tori that do not have complements in their algebraic normalizers.
-If a maximal torus $T$ does not have a complement and corresponds to the conjugacy class of element $w\in W$ then we provide a lift for $w$ of the same order.
-Then we consider the remain tori and present generators of their complements (up to conjugation).
+If a maximal torus $T$ does not have a complement and corresponds to the conjugacy class of element $w\in W$ then we provide a lift of $w$ of the same order.
+Secondly, we consider the remaining tori and present generators of their complements (up to conjugation).